We met with Oscar-nominated director Markus Imhoof to discuss his new documentary, MORE THAN HONEY

-What do you hope this film has, or will, accomplish?
+What do you hope MORE THAN HONEY has, or will, accomplish?

 I hope that the people will be aware how everything is connected, plant – insects – men – global trade – every consumer and member of a democracy.
 No one can think that they are a lonely star.
 Like the bees in the hive, we need the colony and are member of a colony.
 We cannot survive alone.

 How dire is the situation for bees?

 We urgently have to take action.
 We have to change the way industrial agriculture is done.
 The consumer can help.
 After all, “we are what we eat”.
 If we are eating industrial junk only, what does that mean…?

 What were some of the technical challenges of filming bees for MORE THAN HONEY?